softpano/pythonizer/readme.md

 Aug 31, 2020: Version 0.5 was uploaded.
 Regular expression and tr function translation was improved.
 Substr function translation improved.
 Many other changes and  error corrections.
 Option -r (refactor) implemented to allow refactoring.
 By default loads and run pre-pythonlizer.pl.
 As it changes the source, creating a backup,  you need to run it only once.

 Aug 22, 2020: Version 0.4 was uploaded.
-The walrus operator and the f-strings now are used to tranlate Perl double quoted literals if option -p iset to 3 (default is -p=3).
-In this case Python 3.8 is used as the target language)
+The walrus operator and the f-strings now are used to translate Perl double quoted literals if option -p is set to 3 (default).
+In this version Python 3.8 is used as the target language.

 Aug 17, 2020: Version 0.3 was uploaded.
 Changes since version 0.2: default version of Python used is now version 3.8; option -p allows to set version 2 if you still need generation for Python 2.7 (more constructs will be untranslatable).
 See user guide for details.